158th Infantry Regiment (United States): World War II

-1948 to today
+1947 to today

-The regiment was reactivated on 21 January 1948 at Glendale, Arizona.
-Later reorganized and redesignated as the Heavy Mortar Company, 158th Infantry, and then Combat Support Company, 1st Battle Group, 158th Infantry.
-The unit was then reorganized and redesignated as Headquarters and Headquarters Company, 3rd Battalion, 158th Infantry, 258th Infantry Brigade on 1 March 1963 and again on 10 December 1967 to Headquarters and Headquarters Company, 1583rd Military Police Battalion, 258th Military Police Brigade.
-It was again redesignated on 1 September 1969 as Headquarters and Headquarters Company, 157th Military Police Battalion.
-In 1967 however despite protest from veterans and soldiers, the last remnants of the 158th Infantry were disbanded and their colors retired.
+On 18 February 1947, the 158th Infantry was reorganized and federally recognized in the Arizona National Guard with headquarters at Tucson.
+On 1 March 1959, the regiment was reorganized under the U.S. Army Combat Arms Regimental System to consist of the 1st and 2nd Battle Groups; with the abandonment of the Pentomic concept, the regiment was reorganized on 1 March 1963 to consist of the 1st, 2nd, and 3rd Battalions.

+On 10 December 1967, the 158th Infantry was broken up and converted to other units.
+The 1st Battalion became the 1581st Military Police Battalion, the 2nd Battalion became the Headquarters and Headquarters Detachment, 1120th Transportation Battalion, the 2220th Transportation Company, and the 2221st Transportation Company, and the 3rd Battalion became the Headquarters and Headquarters Company, 1583d Military Police Battalion and the 1154th-1156th Military Police Companies.

+On 1 September 1969, the 1581st Military Police Battalion was reorganized and redesignated as the 158th Military Police Battalion, and on 1 July 1975 as the Headquarters and Headquarters Detachment, 158th Military Police Group.
+On 1 April 1976, the group was converted, reorganized, and redesignated as the 2nd Battalion, 180th Field Artillery, and was reorganized on 1 September 1992 to form the 180th Field Artillery, to consist of the 1st Battalion.
 In 2005, the 1st Battalion, 180th Artillery Regiment, 153rd Field Artillery Brigade, was deactivated and redesignated the 1st Battalion, 158th Infantry Regiment, 29th Infantry Brigade with five companies: Headquarters and Headquarters Company in Mesa (since moved to Phoenix); Company A in Tucson, Company B in Gilbert (since moved to Florence); Company C in Prescott; and Company D in Yuma (since moved to Buckeye).
 In January 2007, 1st Battalion, 158th Infantry Regiment was mobilized and deployed to Afghanistan in April of that year.
 During that time the battalion was posted to the southeastern area of the country near the border of Pakistan in the Hindu Kush.
 During this deployment two Bushmasters were killed (SSG Charles R Browning and PFC Mykel F Miller, B Co, 1/158th Infantry) and others wounded during combat operations.
 1/158th returned to the United States in March 2008.